FinnAngelo/FAfx.PomoFish/README.md

 FinnAngelo.PomoFish
 ===================

-Pomofish is a simple Pomodoro timer.
+Pomofish is a simple pomodoro timer that locks your PC at the end of 25 minutes

 This is a `Minimum-Viable-Product`, and it is surprisingly useful.
 I'm using it _right now!_